Dorsis LINUS - a unique hidden floor-skirting board

 The insert can be matched with the floor covering, door or wall.
 The standard is to paint the insert in any shade of RAL, great results can be achieved by applying the insert from the floor covering or cut ceramic tiles.
 The result is a skirting board in the same design as the floor covering, ie real minimalism in every detail.
 At the top of the design ladder is a hidden LINUS skirting board with a modified insert with LED strip - the night line backlight in line with the floor will create a truly unique visual impression.

-When does it make sense to think about hidden floor moldings?
+When does it make sense to consider hidden skirting boards?

 Hidden moldings are beautiful in modern interiors, but we must plan their installation during the construction or reconstruction of the interior.
 It is the incorporation of the hidden profile into the wall that will allow the strip to be leveled to the level of the plaster.

-The aluminum profile of the bar is installed before the final work, the design insert only after plastering the wall or cladding SDK.
-Milled end caps, corner and stair profiles are available to make the installation of the LINUS rail universal and trouble-free.
+The aluminum profile of the skirting board is installed before the final work, the design insert after the wall is plastered or the SDK is sheathed.
+Milled ends, corner and stair profiles are available to make the installation of the LINUS skirting board universal and problem-free.

 And how to proceed with the assembly itself?

-• before installation, it is necessary to determine the flatness of the wall with a spirit level and determine the depth of the plinth; if the wall is uneven, the strip must be lined from the wall so that the plaster has a min.
-10 mm
+- Before installation, it is necessary to check the flatness of the wall with a spirit level and determine the depth of the plinth; if the wall is uneven, the strip must be supported from the wall so that the plaster has at least 10 mm at the uneven point

-• the cut bar is placed in the required position and glued to the wall, at the SDK partitions it is anchored to the SDK structure with self-tapping screws
+- The cut strip is placed in the desired position and glued to the wall.
+For SDK partitions, it is anchored to the SDK structure with self-tapping screws.

-• in the place of unevenness of the masonry walls and in the corners of the room, we recommend anchoring the skirting board mechanically using hammer-in dowels
+- In areas where the brick walls are uneven and in the corners of the room, we recommend anchoring the skirting board mechanically using hammer-in dowels.

-• universal right-left terminals are designed for connecting the plinth to hidden door frames and DORSIS housings; the end piece is cut and placed in the wall next to the door frame and mechanically anchored to the profile of the door frame or housing using self-tapping screws
+- Universal right-left end caps are designed to connect the plinth to the concealed DORSIS door frames and casings; the end cap is cut and placed in the wall to the door frame and mechanically anchored using self-tapping screws to the door frame or casing profile

-• after plastering the wall or applying SDK boards, painting and laying the final floor, the prepared design inserts are inserted and glued into the skirting board
+- After plastering the wall or applying SDK boards, painting and laying the final floor, prepared design inserts are inserted and glued into the skirting board.